enanomapper/nano-lazar-paper/nano-lazar.md

 query particle.
 The weighted local average algorithm serves as a simple and fast benchmark algorithm, whereas partial least squares and random forests are known to work well for a variety of QSAR problems.
-Partial least squares and random forest models use the `caret` R package [@Kuhn08].
-Models are trained with the default `caret` settings, optimizing the number of PLS components or number of variables available for splitting at each RF tree node by bootstrap resampling.
+Partial least squares and random forest models use the R package `caret` [@Kuhn08].
+Models are trained with default settings, optimizing the number of PLS components or number of variables available for splitting at each RF tree node by bootstrap resampling.